PlayStation Digital Television Peripherals and DVR Software: Software updates

 Software updates are available via the About section in Settings using the "Game Update Check" Functionality (when using the original PlayTV software).
 In recent versions of PlayTV software, a Software Update function is available directly from the main PlayTV menu.
 A further update was announced on 2 April 2009 that will include new volume and search controls, upscaling of standard definition (SD) content and faster access to TV shows from the XMB menu system.

 In February 2009 another update was released, which provided improvements to standard definition upscaling.

 On 23 August 2010, details of a new update (version 2.01) were revealed.
 While part of the update is free, an unlock key must be purchased from the PlayStation Store in order to access some of the features (listed below).
 The update was released on 17 November 2010.

-The following premium services are offered with the 2.01 update:
+The following additional services are offered with the 2.01 update: